blocksds/sdk/docs/content/tutorial/_index.md

 ---

 Welcome to the tutorial of BlocksDS.
-It will show you how to use the libraries of the SDK to create your own applications.
-This tutorial assumes that you already know how to program in C. If not, you should first learn the basics of C programming.
+It will show you how to use the libraries of the SDK to create your own applications using the C programming language.

 <div class="hx:mt-6"></div>